 An investigation places a responsibility on all parties involved to provide accurate and detailed information in a timely manner.
 As required by SIMA, the President must make the required decisions and determinations within specified time limits.
 In the absence of complete data, these decisions are made on the basis of the facts available at the time.

 If the Tribunal determines that the evidence does not disclose a reasonable indication of injury, the CBSA will terminate its investigation.
-Where the Tribunal has made a preliminary determination of injury, the CBSA's investigation will continue and a preliminary decision as to whether the goods are in fact dumped or subsidized must be made within 90 days of initiation.
-The investigation will be terminated within this time frame if dumping or subsidizing is not found.
+Where the Tribunal has made a preliminary determination of injury, the CBSA's investigation will continue and a decision will be made to terminate the investigation or make a preliminary determination of dumping or subsidizing within 90 days of initiation.

 In the case of perishable agricultural or horticultural goods, the President will make the preliminary decision as expeditiously as possible after receipt of the Tribunal's preliminary injury decision, generally within 65 days of initiation.